 So what can organizations do to avoid a spyware attack?
 Educating end users to be vigilant of possible attacks is one of the most effective methods of prevention.
-Device users should always be cautious of what apps they download and what links they click on, checking that the source is trusted and reliable.
+Device users should always be cautious of what apps they download and what links they click on.
+They should equally check the trustworthiness and reliability of the source.

-However, if the user fails to follow these precautions or if their device becomes infected without their knowledge due to pre-installed software, external protection may be needed.
-Corrata’s Mobile Internet Security Solution offers organizations comprehensive protection for all of their employees’ devices from all types of malware attacks.
-Not only does Corrata prevent the device from downloading malicious software or visiting suspicious sites, the solution also constantly monitors where information from the device is being sent and alerts IT administrators if any suspicious activity occurs.
-This can give organizations piece of mind when implementing a BYOD policy that even if an employee uses a device that becomes infected or compromised by spyware or adware, it can be detected and taken care of before causing any serious damage to the company.
+However, if the user fails to follow these precautions, devices may need external protection.
+Corrata’s Mobile Internet Security Solution offers organizations comprehensive protection againstFwall all types of malware attacks.
+Corrata prevents the device from downloading malicious software or visiting suspicious sites.
+The solution also constantly monitors where information is travelling to.
+It then alerts IT administrators if any suspicious activity occurs.
+This can give organizations peace of mind when implementing a BYOD policy.
+Even if an employee uses a device that becomes infected or compromised by spyware or adware, Corrata can detect and disable threats before they cause any serious damage to the company.